dexter11235813/click-prediction-miq/README.md

 Solution for the Take Home Assignemnt Shared on 20th March, 2023.

-The Notebooks containing the approach, EDA and Modelling are contained in the `notebooks` folder.
+The Notebooks containing the approach, EDA and Modelling are contained in the `click_prediction/notebooks` folder.